-On the second Sunday of each month in the summer, there is a Ballantrae Market (incorporating the former Farmers’ Market) and each year on the second weekend in June you can enjoy the award winning 2 day Ballantrae Festival of Food & Drink which has become a 'don't miss' event in the food calendar.
+Each year on the second weekend in June you can enjoy the award winning 2 day Ballantrae Festival of Food & Drink which has become a 'don't miss' event in the food calendar.
 A giant marquee at the harbour takes full advantage of the spectacular view and houses over 50 diverse food and drink stalls.
 Celebrity chef demonstrations and food foraging expeditions are just some of the highlights to look forward to.

 The village calendar also includes the Ballantrae Smugglers’ Festival which celebrates Ballantrae’s rich smuggling history.
 Other events in the calendar include Gala Day, Craft and Village Fairs, Firework Displays, a Flower Show, music, theatre, and cinema screenings.

 Ballantrae, with its dark skies, sits on the edge of the UNESCO Galloway & Southern Ayrshire Biosphere.
 The Galloway Forest Park is within a short distance, affording great walking and cycling opportunities as well as star gazing opportunities at the Galloway Dark Sky Park.